andreivisan/hudagents/README.md

 ### Failure handling

+- We will start with retry + configurable failure behavior.
 - HudAgents will allow the user to configure how failures are handled, rather than baking in one policy.
 - This means exposing settings like: max retries, fallback actions, or human intervention triggers.
 - Built-in Error Recovery: On the framework side, we’ll incorporate some automatic error-handling capabilities so that common failures don’t always need human intervention.
-This will also include time-travel debugging, meaning the system can backtrack to a prior state if something goes wrong.
+In the future this will also include time-travel debugging, meaning the system can backtrack to a prior state if something goes wrong.